Last Updated on May 30, 2020 by Scientech Easy

 XPath: //tagname[XPath statement-1 and XPath statement-2]

-For example: let us find XPath of sign up button on facebook page.
+For example, we will find the XPath of sign up button on the Facebook page.

 XPath(Sign Up button): //button[@type = ‘submit’ and @id = ‘u_0_19’] (1 of 1 matched).